BitcoinBrandini/BitcoinBrandini/README.md

 ## Hello! 👋

-My name is Bitcoin Brandini, and i enjoy the beach, programming, games.
+My name is Brandon, and i enjoy the beach, programming, games.
 I love my friends, family and girlfriend!

 ## What I'm Currently Learning